-While you need to remain strict with the dosage they have recommended, an overdose of anything is bad and while meloxicam overdose can have adverse effects like vomiting, dizziness, seizures, cardiac arrest, or other serious side effects.
+While you need to remain strict with the dosage they have recommended, an overdose of anything is bad, and meloxicam overdose can have adverse effects like vomiting, dizziness, seizures, cardiac arrest, or other serious side effects.

-According to a research conducted by pubmed.gov, it was concluded that:
+According to research conducted by pubmed.gov, it was concluded that:

 “It is concluded that a dosage of 10 mg/kg/day of doxycycline is required to obtain effective plasma concentrations in dogs and cats for 24 hours, when this dose is administered once daily.”

-Usually vets recommend around 2-5mg of Doxycycline for dogs.
-Your vet will best guide you whether the medicine should be given with or without food, and the best time of the day.
+Usually, vets recommend around 2-5mg of Doxycycline for dogs.
+Your vet will best guide you on whether the medicine should be given with or without food, and the best time of the day.

-Firstly, you should be very careful in giving proper dosage to your dog for their well-being and quick recovery.
+Firstly, you should be very careful in giving the proper dosage to your dog for its well-being and quick recovery.
 You can get an app to remind you of their dosage time or you can just add a reminder or an alarm.